Halo (franchise): Esports

 Players began creating impromptu Halo tournaments and local parties after the release of the first game.
 Bungie looked at the success of these matches as inspiration for crafting the online multiplayer components of Halo 2.
 Larger organizations soon began operating Halo competitive games.
 In August 2002, G4 hosted the Halo National Championship Finals, a free-for-all tournament involving sixteen players from across the country (hosted by Wil Wheaton of Star Trek fame.)
 The Associates of Gaming Professionals (AGP), which focused solely on Halo, held its first event in November 2002.
 Inspired by friends placing bets on their Halo matches, Mike Sepso and Sundance DiGiovanni formed Major League Gaming the same year.

 Microsoft and 343 Industries sponsored their own professional Halo league, called the Halo Championship Series (HCS), in 2014.
 It was started in partnership with the Electronic Sports League (ESL).
 Seasons 1 and 2 ran on The Master Chief Collection.
-In August 2015 Microsoft announced it would be increasing the total prize pool of the HCS to US$1 million, for the newly announced Halo World Championship, which will be the debut event for Halo 5.
+In August 2015 Microsoft announced it would be increasing the total prize pool of the HCS to US$1 million, for the debut event for Halo 5, the Halo World Championship.
 Crowd-funding contributed to a US$2.5 million prize pool, the largest console esports prize pool ever.